IA-C-Lab-Fudan/KWS-SoC/README.md

 # KWS-SoC
-This is an accelerating kernel of neural network based on [wujian100_open](https://github.com/T-head-Semi/wujian100_open) platform, which is a low power open source MCU by T-Head.
+This is a SoC for neural-network acceleration based on [wujian100_open](https://github.com/T-head-Semi/wujian100_open) platform, which is a low power open source MCU by T-Head.
 Specially, the accelerating kernel is designed for Keyword Spotting(KWS).
 Thus far, the current version is only for simulation.
 ## QUICK START ##
 This repository includes folders as following:<br>
 `reference model`: <br>